Crypto Myth #1: I do not have to pay tax in the United States on my Crypto

-Myth #3: Crypto is the same as money (FIAT-Currency)
+Crypto Myth #3: Cryptocurrency is the same as FIAT-currency

 Globally it is the norm that crypto falls under the definition of an asset, not cash, and this is also the view the IRS took.

-However, to each rule, there is an exception; not all of the world sees crypto only as an asset.
-For example, El Salvador & Central African Republic have taken a stance and have declared Bitcoin as a legal tender.
-Meaning Bitcoin must be accepted if offered in payment of a debt in those parts of the world.
+Yet there are exceptions.
+El Salvador and the Central African Republic have taken a stance and have declared Bitcoin as a legal tender.
+Bitcoin must therefore be accepted if offered in payment of a debt in those parts of the world.

 - Income, or

 Profit from staking, airdrops, forks and mining, classifies as income, which will be taxable.